apache/openwhisk/docs/actions-python.md

     return {"greeting": greeting}
 ```

 Python actions always consume a dictionary and produce a dictionary.
-The entry method for the action is `main` by default but may be specified explicitly when creating the action with the `wsk` CLI using `--main`, as with any other action type.
+The entry method for the action is `main` by default but may be specified explicitly when creating
+the action with the `wsk` CLI using `--main`, as with any other action type.

 You can create an OpenWhisk action called `helloPython` from this function as follows:

 ```
 wsk action create helloPython hello.py
 ```
 The CLI automatically infers the type of the action from the source file extension.
 For `.py` source files, the action runs using a Python 2.7 runtime.
-You can also create an action that runs with Python 3.6 by explicitly specifying the parameter `--kind python:3`.
-See the Python [reference](./reference.md#python-actions) for more information about Python 2.7 vs. 3.6.
+You can also create an action that runs with Python 3.6 by explicitly specifying the parameter
+`--kind python:3`.

-Action invocation is the same for Python actions as it is for JavaScript actions:
+Action invocation is the same for Python actions as it is for any other actions:

 ```
 wsk action invoke --result helloPython --param name World